-Interest income and prepayment fees are recognized when earned.
-Interest income is recognized using an effective yield method giving effect to amortization of premiums and accretion of discounts and is based on the estimated economic life of the securities, which for residential mortgage-backed securities ("RMBS"), commercial mortgage-backed securities ("CMBS") and asset-backed securities ("ABS") (collectively, "Structured Securities") considers the estimated timing and amount of prepayments of the underlying loans.
-The amortization of premium and accretion of discount of fixed maturity securities also takes into consideration call and maturity dates.

-Amortization of premium and accretion of discount on Structured Securities considers the estimated timing and amount of prepayments of the underlying loans.
-Actual prepayment experience is periodically reviewed, and effective yields are recalculated when differences arise between the originally anticipated and the actual prepayments received and currently anticipated.
-Prepayment assumptions for Structured Securities are estimated using inputs obtained from third-party specialists and based on management's knowledge of the current market.
-For credit-sensitive Structured Securities and certain prepayment-sensitive securities, the effective yield is recalculated on a prospective basis.
-For all other Structured Securities, the effective yield is recalculated on a retrospective basis.
+Bonds are generally stated at amortized cost, unless they have a NAIC designation of 6, in which case they are stated at the lower of amortized cost or estimated fair value.
+Unrealized capital losses on bonds having a NAIC designation of 6 are charged directly to surplus.
+Interest and prepayment fees are recorded when earned.
+Amortization of premium or accretion of discount is calculated using the effective yield method taking into consideration specified interest and principal provisions over the life of the bonds or estimated timing and amount of prepayments of underlying loans for commercial mortgage-backed securities ("CMBS"), residential mortgage-backed securities ("RMBS") and asset-backed securities ("ABS") (collectively "loan-backed securities").
+Actual prepayment experience is periodically reviewed and effective yields are recalculated when differences arise between the prepayments originally anticipated and the actual prepayments received and currently anticipated.
+Prepayment assumptions for single class and multi-class mortgage-backed securities and ABS are estimated using inputs obtained from third party specialists, and are based on management's knowledge of the current market.
+For credit-sensitive mortgage-backed securities and ABS and certain prepayment-sensitive securities, the effective yield is recalculated on a prospective basis.
+For all other mortgage-backed securities and ABS, the effective yield is recalculated on a retrospective basis.